facebook/react-native-website/website/versioned_docs/version-0.60/view.md

 ### `clickable`

-Determines whether this `View` is clickable or tappable for for accessibility hints.
+Determines whether this `View` is clickable or tappable for accessibility hints.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |